nmshd/documentation/_docs_operate/security-considerations.md

 The Connector uses an TLS-secured Internet connection to the enmeshed Backbone (specified in the [Connector configuration's baseUrl]({% link _docs_operate/configuration.md %}#transportlibrary)).
 Your firewall must not block access to this domain, otherwise the Connector won't work.

-To access the latest updates, other routes might need to be allowed within the firewall settings, e.g. Github Container Registry.
+To access the latest updates, other routes might need to be allowed within the firewall settings, e.g. GitHub Container Registry.

 ### No Inbound External Connections